 - Ability and willingness to travel and work extended hours, including nights and weekends, as needed.

 Please send an email to [email protected] and attach a cover letter, resume, and two substantial writing samples demonstrating thorough legal analysis.
-All inquiries should include “Criminal-Justice Staff Attorney position” in the subject line, and all attachments should be in Microsoft Word or PDF format.
+All inquiries should include “Reproductive Rights Staff Attorney position” in the subject line, and all attachments should be in Microsoft Word or PDF format.
+Applicants should specify in their application their desired locations in order of preference.
+Ultimate location will depend on office availability.

 Applicants who proceed beyond a first interview will be required to complete a research-and-writing assignment.